 McDonald appeared in court via videoconference.
 He faced several charges, including assaulting police officers while carrying a weapon, and of violating probation.
 McDonald has a lengthy criminal record going back several years, which include a 52-month prison stay.

-He will remain in detention, as per the Crown prosecutor’s request, and will likely face a psychological evaluation.
+He will remain in detention, as per the Crown prosecutor’s request, and will likely face a psychological evaluation. n